Rahul Mehrotra

-Rahul Mehrotra is Founder Principal of architecture firm RMA Architects (founded in 1990 as Rahul Mehrotra Associates) of Mumbai + Boston, and is Professor of Urban Design and Planning and Chair of the Department of Urban Planning and Design at the Harvard Graduate School of Design (GSD) in Cambridge, Massachusetts.
+Rahul Mehrotra is Founder Principal of architecture firm RMA Architects (founded in 1990 as Rahul Mehrotra Associates) of Mumbai and Boston, and is Professor of Urban Design and Planning, and John T. Dunlop Professor in Housing and Urbanization at the Harvard Graduate School of Design (GSD).

 He has been one of the activists behind the declaration of urban precincts as conservation areas in Mumbai and one of the founder members of the Kala Ghoda area rejuvenation movement, the restoration of the Oval Maidan, and the formulation of several citizens' associations in the historic Fort District in Mumbai.
 He was also executive director of the Urban Design Research Institute (1994-2004), where he is now a trustee.
 The UDRI is also actively involved in researching and influencing policy for the historic district, and the city more generally.
-He is also a founding board member of the Indian Institute for Human Settlement (IIHS).
+He is also a founding board member of the Indian Institute for Human Settlements (IIHS).

 He graduated from CEPT University and Harvard Graduate School of Design.